 South Tulsa

-South Tulsa unfolds as a patchwork of established neighborhoods and newer developments, anchored by the massive Woodland Hills Mall complex that serves as the area's commercial heart.
-This isn't the Tulsa of art deco downtown or historic bungalows — it's where the city stretched south along Yale and Memorial, creating spacious lots and winding residential streets that families have called home since the 1970s boom.
+South Tulsa unfolds as a patchwork of established subdivisions and newer developments, anchored by the Woodland Hills Mall complex that serves as the area's commercial spine.
+This isn't the Tulsa of art deco downtown or Swan Lake bungalows — it's where the city stretched south along Yale and Memorial through the 1980s and 90s, building out cul-de-sacs, brick ranches, and the kind of wide arterials designed around the car.
+The housing stock skews newer the farther south you go, with neighborhoods like Forest Ridge, Country Club of the Oaks, and the Seminole Hills area offering everything from modest starter homes to gated estates backing up to golf courses.

 Neighborhood Rhythms